Glitter-Guys/service-where-when/README.md

 To seed the database (named timeLocation): npm run seed

+To setup API Key:
+See instructions in the config/addApiKeyHere.js file Basically, you'll need to get a Google Maps API key here: https://developers.google.com/maps/documentation/static-maps/ And then add that key to addApiKeyHere.js and rename that file apiKeys.js

+To run webpack and server at port 9000: npm start

+To run webpack alone:
+npm run webpack

 To run tests:
 npm test

-To run server at port 9000:
-npm start

-To run webpack:
-npm run webpack

 ## Requirements